ObjectModules/deploy/Mapping.md

 One thing you shall note here is that when you already get to know what is the best food for you then the food is _no more stand as a best food_.
 It is only the one which is founded as the best for you.
 So it is just a food.
 You will eat it normally as usual.
 Nothing special.

-You may see also that whole process is divided to four (4) mappings, these mappings all together will give the result that we are going to achieve.
+You may see also that whole process is divided to _four (4) mappings_, these mappings all together will give the result that we are going to achieve.

-When it is going to end whole process it will return the original mapping which also consist of four (4) elements.
+When it is going to end whole process it will return the original mapping which also consist of _four (4) elements_.
 Means all back to the routines.
 This we can call as the settlement.

 Then it is back to a normal process.
 Just a process of eating the food.
 Other process is no more required.
 It will become the same routine just the same as before we put the parameter of _best_ to the food:
 ```